The Asia Pacific is a vast region stretching from New Zealand up to the far north of Russia.

 Still, the thousands of islands in the Indonesian archipelago are a unique place to live, with a choice between bustling cities or a quiet coastal life.

-Indonesia as an Expat Destination
+Overview of Indonesia as an Expat Destination

 - Living costs: Costs of living in Indonesia are low, with rent almost 70 per cent cheaper and grocery prices about 34 per cent less.